-If a pupil is identified as having SEND their name will be added to the SEND register, but we recognise that a pupil's needs may change over time and provision must reflect this.
+If a pupil is identified as having SEND, their name will be added to the SEND register as monitoring and if needed, an IEP will be created.
+We recognise that a pupil's needs may change over time and provision must reflect this.
 The aim of any additional provision is for the pupil to make expected progress, so once they reach this threshold they may be removed from the school's SEND register.
 If they fall behind again at any point, they may then be added to the register again.